python/typing/docs/spec/annotations.rst

 When a type hint cannot be evaluated at runtime, that definition may be expressed as a string literal, to be resolved later.
-Such annotations must be plain string literals, not raw strings, byte strings or f-strings.

 A situation where this occurs commonly is the definition of a container class, where the class being defined occurs in the signature